-Thank you for helping us get the Goat Hill Trail closer to meeting the US Forest Service’s standards for accessible trails!
-We are fundraising to finish the trail.
-To make a donation, please click here.
+Thank you for helping the Goat Hill Trail meet US Forest Service’s standards for accessible trails!
+To make a donation to help maintain the trail, please click here.
 Questions?
 Please email our development director Ruth Gutman at ruth@3rlt.org or call her at (207) 370-4191.
 Thank you!

 Watch the spectacular drone footage!